 What is solar energy?

-Does Ireland get enough sun?
+Does Ireland get enough sun energy?

 Ireland’s solar climate is as good as Paris and 70% of the solar climate on the Mediterranean coast.
 In Ireland a horizontal surface of 1sq.meter receives an average of approximately 1100 Kilowatt-hours (kWh) of solar energy per year (the equivalent of 120 liters of oil).
 Solar energy in Ireland is provided by both direct sunlight (40%) and indirect sunlight (60%).
 So, even when the sky is overcast, its radiation (light) is available at ground level and can be converted into useful heat by a solar water heater.
-With the right policy framework, solar energy could account for 10% of renewable energy generation capacity by 2020 – representing 500MW of installed generation capacity (ISEA).
+With the right policy framework, sun energy could account for 10% of renewable energy generation capacity by 2020 – representing 500MW of installed generation capacity (ISEA).

-What types of Solar Power Systems exist?
+What types of solar power exist?

 Solar panel electricity systems, also known as photovoltaics (PV), capture the sun’s energy using photovoltaic cells.
 The cells convert the sunlight into electricity.
 These cells don’t need direct sunlight to work – they can still generate some electricity on a cloudy day.

 Solar heat, also called solar thermal energy, describes the conversion of solar energy into a technically usable heat.
 Solar thermal heat is trapped using the greenhouse effect; a reflective surface transmits short wave radiation and reflects long wave radiation.
 Heat and infrared radiation (IR) are produced when short wave radiation light hits the absorber plate, which is then trapped inside the collector.
 Fluid, usually water, in the absorber tubes collect the trapped heat and transfer it to a heat storage vault.